justinhunt/moodle-atto_newtemplate/README.txt

   IMPORTANT: Now add the name of your plugin to the menu structure near the bottom of the page e.g style1 = title, bold, italic, widget
   (where widget is the name of your atto plugin)

+* You will need to generate the js for your editor icon button.
+  Your icon won't even show until you have done this.
+  The source for the button is at yui/src/button/js/button.js Changes to button.js won't do anything until you have run "shifter" over them.
+  See:  http://docs.moodle.org/dev/YUI/Shifter

 * You may now proceed to run your own code in an attempt to develop your module.
-You will probably want to modify lib.php and yui/src/button/js/button.js
-  Changes to button.js won't do anything until you have run "shifter" over them.
-  See:  http://docs.moodle.org/dev/YUI/Shifter

   For more information on developing Atto plugins
   see: http://docs.moodle.org/dev/Atto#Atto_Plugins